fr0ntm4n001/Project-Full-Scope-QA/README.md

 ## 3. Test Reports

-Test reports are generated for both Cypress and JMeter tests.

 ### Playwright Reports

 Below is a snapshot from my automated UI test reports generated using Microsoft Playwright.